The Electoral Insurance Policy

 Lincoln’s Republican Party was similarly factionalized, but in the opposite direction.
 As a whole, the party wanted to continue the war it was likely going to win, leaving no doubts behind.
 The questions for Republicans were two-fold: first, how to best re-integrate the Southern states into the Union, and second, how to handle the issue of former slaves in the Southern states (and current slaves in the Union states which had them).
 Lincoln took a moderate approach to both questions, favoring an easier path to re-entry for Southern states and a limited number of civil rights afforded to blacks, but a group known as the “Radical Republicans” wanted to further punish the South and grant suffrage to all freed slaves immediately.
 On May 31, 1864, the Radical Republicans nominated General John C. Fremont, pictured, as their candidate.

 As summer gave way to fall, Lincoln’s path to reelection seemed murky.
-GIven the makeup of the country at the time, the 24 states (the secessionists states did not get to vote) were to send, collectively, 231 electors to the Electoral College.
+Given the makeup of the country at the time, the 24 states (the secessionists states did not get to vote) were to send, collectively, 231 electors to the Electoral College.
 In order for any of the three candidates to win, that candidate needed the support of a majority of the electors, or 116 of them.
 A three-way election put that at risk.
 Further, a divided Republican electorate could throw some of the larger states into McClellan’s column, thereby giving the Democrats the win even with well less than half of the popular vote.

 Lincoln had planned ahead, though.
-In March of 1864, as OnlineNevada.org notes, Lincoln issued an “enabling act” which created a path for Nevada to reach statehood — one which skirted Congress’s usual role in that process.
+In March of 1864, as OnlineNevada.org notes, Lincoln issued an “enabling act” that created a path for Nevada to reach statehood — one that skirted Congress’s usual role in that process.
 All Nevada’s citizens had to do was draft a state constitution.
 If Lincoln approved of the document, Nevada would gain entry into the Union.
 As Nevada’s former state archivist explained, Lincoln (and everyone else) believed that Nevada’s three electors would support him in that year’s election.
 Further, if none of the three candidates received enough Electoral College votes to win, the election would go to the House of Representatives who, in turn, would vote for the new President on a one-vote-per-state basis.
 And in that case as well, Nevada would support Lincoln — and this time, Nevada’s vote would carry as much weight as more populous states such as New York or Pennsylvania.

 The only question was whether Nevada could draft, ratify, and deliver an acceptable state constitution on time.
 Nevada voters approved a constitution on September 4, 1864, by an overwhelming majority (with nearly 90% in favor), and Fremont bowed out of the election shortly thereafter.
 Lincoln beat McClellan easily in their heads-up matchup that November, with the Republican incumbent taking 55% of the popular vote and 212 of the 233 Electoral votes.
 Two of those Electoral votes came from Nevada, which was admitted to the Union on October 31 — only a week before Election Day.